 For Your Eyes Only has often earned itself a reputation as one of the less goofy Roger Moore Bond films, but that isn not really much of a statement.
 After the science fiction-themed and at times cartoonishly produced Moonraker, the director and producers wanted to bring the next James Bond film back down to earth.
 For Your Eyes Only is the twelfth James Bond film, and the fifth starring Roger Moore.
 It essentially saved United Artists after the notorious box office bomb, Heaven’s Gate, which nearly bankrupted the company.

 The film begins with an unusual prologue.
 James Bond visits the gravesite of his one-time wife, Tracy Bond (who was murdered at the end of On Her Majesty’s Secret Service), and when he departs, he enters a helicopter that is quickly and remotely hijacked by an unnamed villain on the ground –we are strongly led to believe this assassin is Blofeld (he is in a wheelchair, with a white cat, and a bald head in a grey suit).
-However, the studio executives were unable to acquire the rights to Blofeld.
+However, the studio executives were unable to acquire the rights to Blofeld at the time.
 Nevertheless, Bond somehow regains control of the helicopter, and he flies it, attaching it to the Blofeld-esque character and Bond drops him down a massive chimney which apparently kills him (both literally and symbolically for the studio).